arpanrai223/machine-learning-approach-for-employee-performance-prediction-project/README.md

 # Project Structure
 employee_performance_analysis/
 │
-├── app.py                  # Main Flask application
+├── app.py                  # Flask application entry point
-├── model.h5                # Serialized machine learning model
+├── model.h5                # Trained ML model
-├── templates/              # HTML templates
+├── templates/
-│   ├── base.html           # Base template
+│   ├── base.html
-│   ├── home.html           # Home page
+│   ├── home.html
-│   ├── about.html          # About page
+│   ├── about.html
-│   ├── predict.html        # Prediction form
+│   ├── predict.html
-│   ├── submit.html         # Prediction result
+│   └── submit.html
+├── static/
+│   └── styles.css
-└── README.md               # Project documentation
+└── README.md

 # Model Training
 The model was trained using the XGBoost algorithm, which is known for its high performance and accuracy.
 The data was split into training and testing sets, and various hyperparameters were tuned to optimize the model's performance.